mbosselut/travelAdvisorBot-client/README.md

 This is the front-end implementation of the Travel Advisor bot.
 It was programmed in 3,5 days using Dialogflow, for a Codaisseur hackathon themed around Travel.
 I wanted to experiment with AI and found Dialogflow as an easy way to do it.

 The front-end app was built with React & Redux, and connected to the chatbot backend with the api-ai-javascript package.
+The 'find hotels' and 'other destination' buttons are not functional and only present for the visual aspect.

 ## To install :
 `git clone` , `npm install`, `npm start`